phpearth/docs/c/coding-style.md

 Many editors and IDEs will have predefined coding standards already available, and for more there is Editorconfig, a project where you can set coding style per project basis.
 The file `.editorconfig` with INI syntax includes definitions for files and which coding standards should be used.
-Most of todays editors and IDEs support EditorConfig via plugins or have support already built in.
+Most of today's editors and IDEs support EditorConfig via plugins or have support already built in.

 * [EditorConfig.org](http://editorconfig.org/)